project-web2017002/project_web2017002/README.md

 * footer links are working (like privacy policy etc, but pages are empty as data is required)
 * footer is changed and is reponsive
 * side bar is created, displaying dummy categories
-* whole project created is functional and responsive till data
+* whole project created is functional and responsive till date
 * & many more edits and new pages

 22-6-2017